-Dr Khng is experienced in advanced cataract surgical techniques, but has also completed overseas clinical fellowships in the US in complex lens surgery and iris repair.
+Dr Khng is experienced in complexed cataract surgical techniques, but has also completed overseas clinical fellowships in the US in complex lens surgery and iris repair.

 A cataract is the term given to any clouding of the normally clear human natural crystalline lens.
 This can occur as a result of normal aging, or may be accelerated by some medical illnesses such as diabetes.
 Other types of damage to the lens from trauma, eye inflammation (iritis and uveitis), or certain drugs taken for other illnesses (corticosteroids) may also cause cataracts to form.
 The appearances of different types of cataracts are shown in these photos.

-Although generally very safe, cataract surgery has a complication rate of 0.5-5%, depending on the difficulty of the eye and surgeon experience.
-Fortunately, Dr Khng has trained under some of the world’s best surgeons in difficult and complicated cataract surgery.
+Although generally is safe, cataract surgery has a complication rate of 0.5-5%, depending on the difficulty of the eye and surgeon experience.
+Fortunately, Dr Khng has trained under several surgeons around the world in difficult and complicated cataract surgery.
 He frequently is referred cases for surgical repair when some surgeons encounter cataract surgery complications, or for the more complex cataract cases (pics).

-Having a cataract is one of the feared problems of aging.
-Fortunately, modern small incision cataract surgery has advanced to such high standards that removing the cataract and replacing it with a premium lens implant not only restores, but also enhances vision.
+Having a cataract is one of the feared problems of ageing.
+Fortunately, modern small incision cataract surgery has progressed to such high standards that removing the cataract and replacing it with a lens implant not only restores, but also enhances vision.

 Indeed, cataract surgery is one of the most commonly performed operations in any field of surgery.
 It is also the most successful with a very low complication rate when performed by an experienced surgeon.

 What is a cataract?